Washington Institute 2025 — Speakers and Panelists

 Chief Field Engagement Officer, NCJW

 Ellen Buchman is NCJW’s Chief Field Engagement Officer.
-She joined NCJW in August 2024 and has spent her 30+ year career striving to underscore how we are all better served through unity, coalition, organizing, and collaboration.
-Ellen is a practiced servant leader with extensive experience in all matters related to oversight of building and growing non-profit organizations; creating and executing strategic plans, institutional development, and programmatic models; executing values based communications campaigns; and coordinating, managing and/or contributing to all manner of teamwork, staff development, and partnership with a range of stakeholders for a greater impact.
-She is also a seasoned organizer with experience in developing field outreach models toward advocacy and social change.
-After serving for 15 years at The Leadership Conference on Civil and Human Rights, where Ellen was Executive Vice President for Field and Communications, Ellen served as President of The Opportunity Agenda, where she doubled the budget and staff size and oversaw the organization’s application and acquisition of its non profit, 501(c)(3) status.
-Ellen then began her work as a consultant for organizational innovation, and strategic planning, and she prides herself as being a professional collaborator who leads with equity and inclusion, with an optimistic and aspirational world view.
-Ellen has a deep commitment and practice in building leader-full professional environments for racial and gender justice, and transformative social change.
+She has extensive experience in building and growing nonprofit organizations; creating and executing strategic plans and programmatic models; executing values-based communications campaigns; and coordinating, managing and/or contributing to institutional development, staff development, and partnership development with a range of stakeholders.
+After serving for 15 years at The Leadership Conference on Civil and Human Rights, where she was Executive Vice President for Field and Communications, Ellen was President of The Opportunity Agenda, where she doubled the budget and staff size and oversaw the organization’s application and acquisition of its 501(c)(3) status.
+Ellen has been a consultant for organizational innovation and strategic planning, and she prides herself in being a professional collaborator who leads with equity, inclusion, and an optimistic worldview.

 Rabbi Charlie Cytron-Walker